header-logo

 • For enterprises, Copilot delivers ROI quickly: most see measurable returns within 3 to 6 months of adoption.

-• In many companies, teams using Copilot merged pull requests 50% faster and reduced lead time by 55%, especially in development and first review phases.
+• In many companies, teams using Copilot merged pull requests 50% faster and reduced lead time by 55%, especially in the development and first review phases.

-8. How Do Developers Use Copilot Across Different Coding Tasks?
+Ā 8.
+How Do Developers Use Copilot Across Different Coding Tasks?

-GitHub Copilot doesn’t just help with writing new code—it assists across different stages of the software development lifecycle.
-Here’s how developers report using Copilot for specific tasks:
+GitHub Copilot doesn’t just help with writing new code.
+It also assists across different stages of the software development lifecycle.

 Industry Adoption Patterns for Github Copilot